DWM-RO: Decentralized World Models with Reasoning Offloading for SWIPT-enabled Satellite-Terrestrial HetNets: DWM-RO Framework Design

 \item \textbf{Uncertainty-Aware Offloading}: A gating mechanism monitors prediction confidence and environmental volatility, adaptively triggering edge assistance when agents' local world models face high uncertainty from inter-link interference or rapid channel variations.

-\item \textbf{Edge-Assisted Latent Refinement}: A lightweight coordination mechanism at the FBS refines latent representations from offloading agents to resolve inter-link conflicts.
-By identifying and removing shared strategic intent, it enhances system-wide performance with minimal computational overhead. \end{itemize}
+\item \textbf{Edge-Assisted Latent Refinement}: A lightweight coordination mechanism as the edge-side component of Reasoning Offloading at the FBS refines latent representations from offloading agents to resolve inter-link conflicts.
+By identifying and removing shared strategic intent, it enhances system-wide performance with minimal computational overhead. \end{itemize} } This hierarchical design achieves computational tractability through distributed execution while preserving coordination benefits when environmental complexity exceeds local modeling capabilities.
+The following subsections detail the technical design of each module.